-A resident must be approved by the Assistant Dean of Students BEFORE the animal is allowed to move into the dwelling.
-Residents must submit their request within 60 days of the beginning of the fall semester in order to be approved to allow for appropriate placement.
+A resident must be approved by the Assistant Dean of Students and Director of Residence Life BEFORE the animal is allowed to move into the dwelling.
+Residents must submit their request within 60 days of the beginning of the fall semester in order to be approved.
 Residents can apply during the school year and will be approved on a rolling basis.
 Submitting the paperwork does not guarantee approval.

 Fire safety equipment (fire extinguishers, fire alarms, sprinkler system and smoke detectors) and evacuation/exit plans are installed in every building.
 Upon moving into a hall, become acquainted with the fire exit routes, locations of extinguishers, alarms, and hall evacuation routes and procedures.

-The fire alarm system in the halls exists for the safety of residents.
-When an alarm sounds, all residents are required to exit the building and remain outside until given the all clear signal by University staff or the emergency responders.
-Failure to evacuate the building may result in a monetary fine up to $100.
+If you are in the building when a fire alarm goes off, all people must clear the building and report to their designated area and remain outside until given the all-clear by university staff or the emergency responders.
+Failure to evacuate the building may result in a monetary fine up to $100.00.

 - Please pull the fire alarm as you evacuate the building and call 911.

-- For a fire emergency, DO NOT try to extinguish the fire.
+- DO NOT try to extinguish the fire.